 Particulars of Contracts or Arrangements with Related Parties

-The Audit Committee and Board of Directors have approved the Related Party TransactionPolicy and the same has been uploaded on the Company's websitehttp://www.lnttechservices.com/investors/.
+The Audit Committee and Board of Directors have approved the Related Party TransactionPolicy along with threshold limits and the same has been uploaded on the Company's websitehttp://www.ltts.com/investors

 The Company has a process in place of periodically reviewing and monitoring RelatedParty Transactions.

-All the related party transactions were in the ordinary course of business and at arm'slength.
-The Audit Committee has approved all the Related Party Transactions for the FY2017-18 and estimated transactions for FY 2020-21 as required under the provisions of Section 177of the Act.
+All the Related Party Transactions were in the ordinary course of business and at arm'slength.
+The Audit Committee has approved all the Related Party Transactions for FY 2019-20and estimated transactions for FY 2020-21 as required under the provisions of Section 177of the Act.

 There are no materially significant related party transactions that may have conflictwith the interest of the Company.